-The study and application of contemporary sewing techniques for use on pants, designer sweatshirts, and western country wear.
-Formerly Home Economics 154.
+The study and application of contemporary sewing techniques for use on pants, designer sweatshirts, and country wear.

 53 ART IN CLOTHING

 This course is an overview of basic techniques used for embellishing clothing using originality and creativity.
 Students will learn techniques for decorative machine stitchery, piecing, applique, beading, crochet, and knitting.